 When indicated, the REACH programs are expected to arrive at the physical site of the crisis event, regardless of the nature of the setting.
-The table above provides a summary of the various locations where mobile crisis assessments took place over the course of the third quarter of FY23.
+The table on the previous page provides a summary of the various locations where mobile crisis assessments took place over the course of the fourth quarter of FY23.
 The location of assessments listed in the chart includes both those assessments completed by a REACH staff "in-person" and those completed via telehealth.
 The location still denotes where the individual was located when the assessment occurred.